JapanJapan unlimited data eSIM · KDDI networkView plans→

 A cleaner setup sequence for Australia

-2. Download an offline map for Sydney before travel day starts.
+3. Download an offline map for the first destination.

-3. Save the address of your first stay in Sydney plus one backup route.
+4. Save the address of the first stay plus one backup route.

-6. Repeat a quick map or booking check before heading onward to Brisbane.
+7. Repeat a quick map or booking check after each major city move.

 Need device-specific steps?
 Use the iPhone eSIM setup guide or Samsung and Android eSIM setup guide.
 If your first stop is Sydney, open those before travel day starts.
 If anything fails, keep eSIM troubleshooting guide open as backup.